Anti-Palestinian racism during the Gaza war: France

 The interior minister of France ordered local authorities to ban all pro-Palestinian protests.
 French journalist Alain Gresh has said that Emmanuel Macron's Renaissance party has a "very strong anti-Palestinian position".

-On 14 October, French-Algerian journalist Taha Bouhafs was arrested while covering a pro-Palestine protest in Paris.
+On 14 October 2023, French-Algerian journalist Taha Bouhafs was arrested while covering a pro-Palestine protest in Paris.
 He told +972 Magazine that people were getting "strangled by the police", and that the police fined him for participating in an "illegal demonstration" despite showing his press card.
 He also claimed that the police threatened to break his legs if they saw him again at a protest.

 Germany

-Germany banned the display of a number of Palestinian symbols such as the Palestinian flag and the keffiyeh, including at schools.
 Palestinians in Germany described facing repression from authorities when they attempted to protest in support of Palestine, being subject to crackdowns, arrests and possible racial profiling.
 On 18 October 2023, a video of German police stomping out a candlelight vigil for dead Palestinians was seen circulating on social media.
 Pro-Palestinian protesters in Neukölln were faced with displays of excessive force, including the use of pepper spray and water cannons.
 Hanno Hauenstein of The Nation described "a climate of fear" in the country created by the Israel–Hamas war, exacerbated by "hard-line" actions from the government.
 One Palestinian human rights advocate called Germany's response to these protests as "McCarthyism in the purest sense", and a protester told Al Jazeera English that she was unsure "whether we actually have freedom of speech in Germany [regarding Palestine]".
+The Berlin senate administration has granted schools in the capital the power to ban a number of Palestinian symbols, such as the Palestinian flag and the keffiyeh.

 In response to these restrictions, human rights organizations urged authorities to ensure and enable the right of all individuals to express their opinions and peacefully assemble.
 Germany also faced criticism from Muslim countries such as Indonesia, who argued that they were preventing peaceful protesters from publicly showing support for Palestinians.

 On 10 October 2023, a teacher hit a student in Berlin for waving the Palestinian flag.

 On 13 October 2023, LitProm abruptly cancelled a LiBeraturpreis for Palestinian author Adania Shibli for her book Minor Detail, a novel partly based on the true story of a rape and murder of a Palestinian girl in 1949 by Israeli soldiers; it was originally set to be given at the Frankfurt Book Fair on 20 October.
 Following this, more than 1,000 authors and publishers – including Colm Tóibín, Hisham Matar, Kamila Shamsie and William Dalrymple, as well as Nobel prize winners Abdulrazak Gurnah, Annie Ernaux and Olga Tokarczuk – signed an open letter criticizing this decision, saying that the Book Fair had "a responsibility to be creating spaces for Palestinian writers to share their thoughts, feelings, reflections on literature through these terrible, cruel times, not shutting them down".